Kilimanjaro (The Teardrop Explodes album): Track listing

 The original release did not include "Reward", which was added to later pressings after it became a hit single early in 1981.
 The reverse of the LP album sleeve had a running order different from that of the record itself.

-The album was reissued with a new sleeve (the "Zebra" or "Mountain" sleeve), with "Reward" added as an extra track following "Second Head" in the running order.
+The album was reissued with a new sleeve (known as the "Zebra" or "Mountain" sleeve), with "Reward" added as an extra track following "Second Head" in the running order.
 This reissue of the album was also remixed – most noticeably on "Went Crazy" and a longer version of "When I Dream".

-U.S. version (Mercury SRM-1-4016)

-This release featured the original sleeve photos and the following track listing.